toddrgarner/work-day-scheduler/README.md

 ## Acceptance Criteria

-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
+GIVEN I am using a daily planner to create a schedule <br>
+WHEN I open the planner <br>
 THEN the current day is displayed at the top of the calendar WHEN I scroll down
 THEN I am presented with time blocks for standard business hours